Devices for discussion

 You can almost predict the result will be each side reinforcing its arguments and opposition to the other, with no room for discussion.
 Shortly after Brexit, I got involved in More in Common, an organisation that was set up shortly after Jo Cox MP’s death from a far-right terrorist.
 It was aimed to build bridges and one of the activities was bringing together people who had voted for Brexit and against it to find common ground.

-It got me thinking that amidst all the new technology, many of the tools we used are created to find winners in debates…and therefore losers too, as opposed to genuinely understand each other.
-Of course, we have citizens assemblies or digital platforms for deliberation like Decidim, but what can we learn from our ancestors.
+It got me thinking that amidst all the new technology, many of the tools we used are created to find winners in debates…and therefore losers too, as opposed to genuinely understanding each other.
+Of course, we have citizen assemblies or digital platforms for deliberation like Decidim, but what can we learn from our ancestors.

 The native Americans also invented the burden basket where everyone could leave their troubles at the door before entering a discussion.
 There is also the talking stick, where people can ask to talk and have the stick to empower them rather than only one person having the stick or microphone.